chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 Shucking was just prying it out with a multi-tool, you will bend the metal case a bit but that's fine.
 The posts in the case seem to be M3.
 I used normal 12AWG solid core grounding wire crimped (not soldered) to a ring terminator.
 Check with your tower owner if heavier gauge wire is needed.
 I do recommend using Noalox on aluminum wiring points, helps prevent oxidation.
 The ETH-SP-G2 does want to stick up a bit.
 You want to screw everything together, then use a cheap flathead screwdriver as a chisel and give it some light wraps with a mallet until it's closer to the floor of the case.
 I put some silicone tape on top, to prevent ground shorts from the system board.

+Use one of the M10 cable gland.
+It's pretty good match for the 12AWG wire.

 There will also be a lightning arrestor on the main antenna.
 The two grounding cables will go to a split bolt and then on to tower ground using ground clamp.
 Notion is to provide a low-impedance path to ground.

 ### Onboard GPS